 Major RequirementsThe bachelor’s in Interdisciplinary Studies requires a minimum of 120 credits.
 The program integrates each of the chosen areas of study plus other degree requirements.

-- 36 credits of courses for the major selected from two disciplines, identified as program cores (at least 18 credits of which must be at the 300 and 400 level).
-A minimum of 12 credits is required in one program core.
+- 36 credits of courses selected from two disciplines, at least 18 of which must be at the 300- and 400-level, with a minimum of 12 credits required in one program core

 - INDSC 450 Senior Project: Seminar in Interdisciplinary Studies

 Faculty within the Interdisciplinary Studies program will be dependent upon your choice of major.
 Below you will find the list of available majors and faculty within each degree.

 Established in 1947, Stevenson University has a long history of providing students an affordable, private education.
 We offer financial aid packages to those who qualify, in addition to a reduced-tuition rate through partnerships with community colleges, healthcare organizations, and other organizations and corporations.
 For a full list of Stevenson's partners, please visit our Partnerships page.

 The following reflects the total cost of a bachelor's degree if transferring in 60-credit hours.
 Students are eligible to transfer up to 70-credit hours from a community college or up to 90-credit hours from a 4-year institution if applicable.

 The School of Graduate and Professional Studies has simplified the cost of your education by eliminating all fees.

 Total Cost of Bachelor’s